 Continuing Certification (CC)

-- Part I: Professionalism and Professional Standing – Diplomates must hold a valid, unrestricted medical license and meet the ABP’s professionalism expectations, and abide by the American Medical Association’s and American Osteopathic Association’s Code of Ethics.
+- Professionalism and Professional Standing – Diplomates must hold a valid, unrestricted medical license, meet the ABPath’s professionalism expectations, and abide by the American Medical Association’s and American Osteopathic Association’s Code of Ethics.

-- Life-Long Learning and Self-Assessment – Diplomates must meet the ABP’s learning and self-assessment requirements.
+- Life-Long Learning and Self-Assessment – Diplomates must meet the ABPath’s learning and self-assessment requirements.

-- Part III: Assessment of Knowledge, Judgment, and Skills – Diplomates must assess their pathology specific knowledge, judgment, and skills by passing a secure examination during every 10-year CC cycle.
+- Assessment of Knowledge, Judgment, and Skills – Diplomates must continually assess their pathology-specific knowledge, judgement, and skills.

-- Part IV: Improvement in Medical Practice – Diplomates must engage in specialty relevant performance-in-practice assessment and improvement activities.
+- Improvement in Medical Practice – Diplomates must engage in specialty-relevant performance-in-practice assessment and improvement activities.

-ABP diplomates must obtain and report to the ABP a minimum of 70.0 AMA PRA Category 1 Credits™ from any combination of accepted credit types during each two-year period of the ten-year CC cycle.
-At least 20 of these 70 CME credits must be SAMs.
-For more details on CC requirements, visit the ABP.
+ABPath diplomates must obtain and report to the ABPath a minimum of 70.0 AMA PRA Category 1 Credits™ from any combination of accepted credit types during each two-year period if not meeting the Lifelong Learning requirement in another way.
+For more details on CC requirements, visit the ABPath.